Loading...

 Shared apartment, home cooking, public transport

-Own apartment, dining out, entertainment
+Own 1BR apartment, dining out, entertainment

-City center, car, premium services
+City centre, car, premium services

 Get connected with relocation specialists who help foreigners settle in Poland - from visa paperwork to finding an apartment.